 The department may also be able to advise on the availability of tests at other centres.
 Fixed material or cultured cells can then be sent on to other centres.

 The department is a UKAS accredited medical laboratory No. 8031 and is also an accredited part of the UK Genetic Testing Network.
 The department participates in relevant external quality assessment schemes.

 Please contact the department for advice on the appropriateness and availability of tests, clinical indications, and relevant sample requirements.
+Please refer to the National Test Directory for genomic tests funded by the NHS.
 The laboratory can also be contacted for advice on the results and interpretation of individual cases, as well as test limitations and acceptance criteria.
 We also welcome your feedback including any compliments and complaints.

 For patients known to have a high risk infection please refer to the high risk samples section.

 This department is committed to protecting personal information in accordance with the Notttingham University Hospitals NHS Trust data protection confidentiality disclosure policy and GDPR.